Elizabeth Weaver

 • Art, Cultural Property & Media

 Elizabeth frequently acts in art and cultural property matters, advising collectors on issues of disputed ownership, agency disputes and related issues.
+Notable examples include:

-• Hickox v Taylor and Simon C Dickson Ltd – dispute over ownership of valuable painting by French post-impressionist Paul Signac
+• Hickox v Taylor and Simon C Dickson Ltd – dispute over ownership of valuable painting by French post-impressionist Paul Signac.

-• Accidia v Simon C Dickinson (2010) EWHC 3058 – a claim against dealer for return of secret commission on the sale of an Old Master Drawing
+• Accidia v Simon C Dickinson (2010) EWHC 3058 – a claim against dealer for return of secret commission on the sale of an Old Master Drawing.

 • Civil Fraud, Asset Tracing & Recovery